ibm-cloud-docs/cloud-object-storage/faq-bucket.md

 For example, the CLI command `ibmcloud cos buckets` will list all buckets associated with the targeted service instance.

-## Is there a 100-bucket limit to an account?
+## Is there a limit to the number of buckets in an account?
 What happens if I need more?
 {: #faq-bucket-limit}
 {: faq}

-Yes, 100 is the current bucket limit.
+Yes, 1000 is the hard bucket limit per storage instance and it cannot be increased.
+Attempting to create a 1001st bucket will fail.
 Generally, prefixes are a better way to group objects in a bucket, unless the data needs to be in a different region or storage class.
 For example, to group patient records, you would use one prefix per patient.
-If this is not a workable solution and you require additional buckets, contact IBM customer support.
+If your workflow requires more than 1000 buckets in a given instance, consider distributing bucket provisions across multiple {{site.data.keyword.cos_short}} storage instances through sharding.

 ## When I create a bucket by using the API, how do I set the storage class?
 {: #faq-bucket-class}